A New Approach to GraphMaps, a System Browsing Large Graphs as Interactive Maps: Computing Node Levels

 The production of the source is $n$ units, and the units of flow that each sink can consume is equal to the number of points lying in the corresponding tile.
 The cost of sending flows along the tree edges (solid black) is zero.
 The cost of sending flows along the dotted edge connecting the source and the tree root is also zero.
 The cost of sending $x$ units of flow along the dashed edges is $x^2$; sending $x$ units of flow through a dashed edge corresponds to $x$ new nodes that are becoming visible when we zoom in at the tile of the edge target.
 Figure~\ref{fig:flow}(c) illustrates a solution to the minimum cost maximum flow problem, where the flows are interpreted as follows:

-\begin{enumerate}[(A)] \item The number in a square denotes the number of points that would be visible in the associated tile. \item The edges $(s,w)$, where $w$ is not the root, are labeled by numbers.
+\begin{enumerate} \item[(A)] The number in a square denotes the number of points that would be visible in the associated tile. \item[(B)] The edges $(s,w)$, where $w$ is not the root, are labeled by numbers.
 Each such number corresponds to the new nodes that will appear while zooming in from the tile associated to $parent(w)$ to the tile associated to $w$.
-Thus the cost of this network flow is the sum of the squares of these numbers, i.e., $35$. \item Each edge of $(u,v)$ of $T$ is labeled by the number of nodes that are fully visible both $u$ and in $v$. \item Any one unit source-to-sink flow corresponds to a point of $P$, where the flow path $source, $ $u_1,u_2,\ldots,u_k(=sink)$ denotes that the point appeared in all the tiles associated to $u_1,\ldots,u_k$. \end{enumerate} We now have the following lemma. \begin{lemma} A minimum cost maximum flow in $G$ minimizes the objective function $F$ of the \textsc{Balanced Visualization} problem. \end{lemma} \begin{proof} If the amount of flow consumed at sink is smaller than $n$, then we can find a cut in $G$ with total capacity less than $n$.
+Thus the cost of this network flow is the sum of the squares of these numbers, i.e., $35$. \item[(C)] Each edge of $(u,v)$ of $T$ is labeled by the number of nodes that are fully visible both $u$ and in $v$. \item[(D)] Any one unit source-to-sink flow corresponds to a point of $P$, where the flow path $source, $ $u_1,u_2,\ldots,u_k(=sink)$ denotes that the point appeared in all the tiles associated to $u_1,\ldots,u_k$. \end{enumerate}

+\begin{lemma} A minimum cost maximum flow in $G$ minimizes the objective function $F$ of the \textsc{Balanced Visualization} problem. \end{lemma} \begin{proof} If the amount of flow consumed at sink is smaller than $n$, then we can find a cut in $G$ with total capacity less than $n$.
 Thus even if we saturate the corresponding tiles with points from $P$, we will not be able to visualize all the points without violating the node quota.
 Therefore, we can visualize all the points if and only if the flow is maximum and the total consumption is $n$.
 Therefore, the only concern is whether the solution with cost $\lambda$ obtained from flow-network model minimizes the sum of the squared node differences between every parent and child tiles.
 Suppose for a contradiction that there exists another solution of \textsc{Balanced Visualization} with cost $\lambda' < \lambda$.
 In this scenario we can label the edges of the network according to the interpretation used in (A)--(D) to obtain a maximum flow in $G$ with cost $\lambda'$.
 Therefore, the minimum cost computed via the flow-network model cannot be $\lambda$, a contradiction. \end{proof}

 Given a solution to the network flow, we can construct a corresponding solution to the \textsc{Balanced Visualization} problem as described below.